Country/region and language selection

 Find out all the details on the production of amorphous components now

 How does additive manufacturing make it possible to process amorphous metals?
 What amorphous alloys and material constants are available?
-You will find the answers to these and many other questions – corroborated with technical data – in our collective whitepaper by TRUMPF and Heraeus AMLOY.
+You will find the answers to these and many other questions – corroborated with technical data – in the collective white paper by TRUMPF and Heraeus AMLOY.

 Which amorphous applications are available?